Everyone loves free things right?

 You can also compare your search to another topic.

-This is a great tool if you need statistics for content.
+It’s a great tool if you need statistics to increase the quality of your content.

-They have some great visualizations that you can embed within your content too.
+They have some great visualizations you can embed within your content, too.
+It’s also very cool to see the world population updates.

 The home of the U.S. government’s open data, this site allows access to information about a variety of topics provided by federal, state, local, and tribal governments.

-Similar to the US’s Data.gov, this site allows access to data in a variety of topics.
+Similar to the U.S.’s Data.gov, this site allows access to U.K. data on a variety of topics.

-Data is provided by the central government, local authorities, and public bodies.
+Data is provided by central government, local authorities, and public bodies.

 7. Health Data

-Searchable topics include medical devices, environmental health, substance abuse, mental health, and others.
+Searchable topics include issues such as public health (especially good for COVID data), medical devices, environmental health, substance abuse, mental health, and others.

 Containing information on 267 world entities, this is a treasure trove of data that is updated weekly with information about the world.

-Altmetric does offer some paid plans but they have a very useful set of the top 100 most mentioned articles that have been published in a year.
+Altmetric does offer some paid plans but they have a useful set of the top 100 most mentioned articles across 20 disciplines that have been published in a year, too.

 10. Open Corporates

-The largest open database of companies in the world, Open Corporates gives you access to information about over 100 million companies.
+The largest open database of companies in the world, Open Corporates gives you access to information about close to 200 million companies.

 You can search by companies or officers and limit your jurisdiction if you need to.